 Back in 2019, we started experimenting with Kotlin Multiplatform Mobile (KMM).
-As a huge fan of Kotlin, we were excited by the idea of sharing code across Android and iOS without sacrificing the native experience.
-The promise of writing shared logic once and reusing it across platforms was incredibly tempting, so we've decided to test it out on a few smaller projects.
+As a huge fan of Kotlin, I was excited by the idea of sharing code across Android and iOS without sacrificing the native experience.
+The promise of writing shared logic once and reusing it across platforms was incredibly tempting, so I've decided to test it out on a few smaller projects.

 While KMM’s potential is clear, understanding its nuances and implementing it effectively is key.
-In this article, we'll share what we've discovered along the way—the capabilities, the limitations, and the lessons we learned from real-world usage.
+In this article, I'll share what we've discovered along the way - the capabilities, the limitations, and the lessons we learned from real-world usage.

 What KMM is